markmelvin/pyQA400/readme.txt

 Required to make this work is:

 Python         http://python.org/
-                 Tested with version 3.3.3
+                 Tested with version 3.3.3, 3.4.2, and 3.5.1 (all 32-bit versions)

 And if you are building from scratch:

 Cython         http://cython.org/
-                 Used/tested with version 0.20
+                 Used/tested with version 0.20, 0.22, and 0.23.4

 Visual Studio  http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx
-                 I am using VS Express v2013 for Desktop
+                 I have used VS2010, VS Express v2013 for Desktop and VS 2015 Community

-I have built and tested this with Windows 7 and Windows 8.1 (both 64-bit)
+I have built and tested this with Windows 7, Windows 8.1, and Windows 10 (all 64-bit)

 If you are using the pre-built binaries from the "binaries" folder of this repository, skip down to "Testing the Python Application"